yochaigal/cairn/wip/2e/setting-seeds.md

 ## Overview

-1. Create the theme.
+1. Create the region's topography, people, resources, and heart.
-2. Create the Heart.
-3. Extend via paths and new POIs.
+2. Extend via paths and new POIs.
-4. Terminate via borders.
+3. Terminate via borders.

 ## Create the Overarching Theme